Tyger8540/substance-zero/ProjectDocument.md

 *Space level* - This leads me to my last topic of Movement/Physics.
 Since the coding for the movement followed by the camera logic didn't take the entire time I dedicated some of my focus to polishing the game.
 We needed someone to implement the space level in general and since I had the most experience with the movement and camera I helped out.
 After trying different concepts.
 One of which being the autoscroller with random asteroids that get in your way as you approach the planet to be landed on.
 We settled on the exploratory idea.
 To make this feel complete I wanted endless exploration eventually arrived at your destination planet, however coding asteroids that would always be around the player proved to be extremely difficult in the limited time we had left.
 So as a compromise we made the space level a timed exploration.
 [Genrating 2,000 asteroids in a 10,000 by 10,000 unit grid around the player](https://github.com/Tyger8540/substance-zero/blob/609ef12bbe517bf51c2023d512202c64b26eb7dd/substance-zero/scripts/space_scene.gd#L20) This ended up being the quickest solution to our problem of a needed space level.
 Admittedly generating that number of asteroids and [also checking to make sure there wasn't too much of them overlapping](https://github.com/Tyger8540/substance-zero/blob/609ef12bbe517bf51c2023d512202c64b26eb7dd/substance-zero/scripts/space_scene.gd#L36) is a little taxing on the system.
 If there was more time to implement and with hindsight being 20/20 I would have tried to implement a smaller initial generation, despawning the asteroids as the player got a certain distance away and spawning new ones ahead of the player's path sporadically.
 Although considering a bit of an overzealous scope is somewhat expected for a first big project I'm happy with our space level.
 The final details being [A label showing the time of exploration the player had left](https://github.com/Tyger8540/substance-zero/blob/609ef12bbe517bf51c2023d512202c64b26eb7dd/substance-zero/scripts/space_scene.gd#L70).
 As well as a [changing sprite depending on how many asteroid hits the player took](https://github.com/Tyger8540/substance-zero/blob/609ef12bbe517bf51c2023d512202c64b26eb7dd/substance-zero/scripts/ship.gd#L47).

 ## Animation and Visuals (Ruohan Huang)

-**List your assets, including their sources and licenses.**

-**Describe how your work intersects with game feel, graphic design, and world-building.
-Include your visual style guide if one exists.**

 *Characters Animations:* - For the player’s animation, the sprites sheet that I used only had the animation for sword attacks.
 Because our game takes place in a sci-fi setting, the group decided that the player would have a gun.
 So I decided to take the gun from the boss’s sprite sheet and add it to the player to make a gun attacking animation.
 For each of the characters on screen, including the player, the enemies and the bosses, I created an animation tree to manage their animation with their state.
 When they are not moving, the animation tree state would set idle to True and the idle animation would play.
 Same with taking damage, walking, and attacking.
 The animation would set the appropriate state to true and the corresponding animation would play.